Help shape the scientific quality of research published in your field

-If you would like to be considered for the Editor in Chief position of JGR: Atmospheres, send your curriculum vitae with a letter of interest via email to email@example.com.
+If you would like to be considered for one of the Editor in Chief positions of GeoHealth, send your curriculum vitae with a letter of interest via email to email@example.com.
 If you would like to nominate a highly qualified colleague, send a letter of recommendation to the same email address.
-Please make sure that you specify JGR: Atmospheres in the subject line of the email.
+Please make sure that you specify GeoHealth in the subject line of the email.